At the age of 52, Edwin published his fourth book Animated Cartoons – How they are made, their origin and development in 1920.

 Of the Lutz book, Walt later said, “Everyone has been remarkably influenced by a book, or books.
 In my case it was a book on cartoon animation.
 I discovered it in the Kansas City Library at the time I was preparing to make motion picture animation my life’s work.
 The book told me all I needed to know as a beginner – all about the arts and the mechanics of making drawings that move on the theater screen…Finding that book was one of the most important and useful events in my life.”

 Walt Disney’s daughter, Diane Disney Miller, wrote the biography The Story of Walt Disney (1957).
 In it, she incorrectly referred to Edwin, the author of Animated Cartoons, as “Carl Lutz.”
 Subsequent writers who referenced Miller’s book continued to propagate the error.
-Also, the 1920 edition of Animated Cartoons published in Britain by Chapman & Hall incorrectly shows the author as “F. C. Lutz.”
-Perhaps there was an illegible copy of the book and the “E” was read as “F” and the “G” was interpreted as a “C.”
+Also, on the page where it shows other books by the author in the 1920 edition of Animated Cartoons, published by Charles Scribner’s Sons, it incorrectly shows the author as “F. C. Lutz.”
+As Scribner’s provided the printing plates to Chapman & Hall in Britain, their version of the book also has this error.

 Edwin autographed this first-edition copy of Animated Cartoons for his nephew, Royd C. Lutz, one month after the book’s publication.